itsgg/itsgg.github.io/_posts/2024-01-16-mindfulness.md

 Mindfulness is simply paying full attention to what's happening around you and inside you, in the present moment, without any judgement.

-## 1. Find a Quiet Spot
+## Find a Quiet Spot

-Choose a peaceful place where you won’t be disturbed.
+Choose a peaceful place where you won't be disturbed.
 It can be indoors or outdoors.

-## 2. Get Comfortable
+## Get Comfortable

 Sit or lie down in a comfortable position.
 You can sit on a chair, cushion, or on the floor.
 Keep your back straight to prevent drowsiness.

-## 3. Close Your Eyes
+## Close Your Eyes

 Gently close your eyes or lower your gaze to reduce visual distractions.

-## 4. Focus on Your Breath
+## Focus on Your Breath

 Pay attention to your breathing.
 Notice the sensation of air entering and leaving your nostrils, or the rise and fall of your belly.

-## 5. Notice when Your Mind Wanders
+## Notice when Your Mind Wanders

-It’s natural for your mind to wander.
+It's natural for your mind to wander.
 When you notice this happening, gently redirect your attention back to your breath.

-## 6. Don’t Judge Your Thoughts
+## Don't Judge Your Thoughts

 Try not to judge your thoughts or get involved with them.
 Simply observe them as they come and go.

-## 7. Stay in the Moment
+## Stay in the Moment

 Keep bringing your focus back to the present.
-Notice any sounds, smells, or sensations you’re experiencing.
+Notice any sounds, smells, or sensations you're experiencing.

-## 8. Start with short Sessions
+## Start with short Sessions

 Begin with 5-10 minutes a day and gradually increase the duration as you get more comfortable with the practice.

-## 9. Be Patient
+## Be Patient

 Mindfulness takes practice.
-Don’t be hard on yourself if you find it challenging at first.
+Don't be hard on yourself if you find it challenging at first.